dfoderick/bitshovel/README.md

 # Why use BitShovel for your blockchain apps?
+Think of BitShovel as a bitcoin application accelerator.

 1) Easily read and write messages to bitcoin in [any language](#examples)
 2) Combines read and write operations into a single simple API
 3) Builds on top of unwriter's excellent libraries
 4) Easy to deploy using Docker
 5) provides a simple messaging infrastructure (pubsub, work queues, etc.) for all your applications
 6) Compatible with event driven programming and microservices architectures
+7) Additional application services will "plug in" to the messaging infrastructure with a simple Docker install

 ## Install using Docker Compose
 ```